Code4Blessings/Indecision-App/README.md

 - Make button "-1"  - setup minusOne function and register  and log "minusOne"
 - Maket reset button "reset" - setup reset function -log "reset

+#### Challenge: Create a Render Function

+- Create render function that renders the new jsx
+- Call it right away
+- Call it after the options array added to